Pix2HDR -- A pixel-wise acquisition and deep learning-based synthesis approach for high-speed HDR videos: Results

-We build a custom camera using the PE-CMOS image sensor that implements the MPVE pixel-wise sampling pattern (\textbf{Fig. \ref{fig_9}}).
-This camera uses a Kintex-7 FPGA to buffer the PE-CMOS sensor's output and transfers them to a host PC through a high-speed PCIe bus.
-We implemented the acquisition software on the PC using the Open-Ephys ONIX API \cite{newman2023unified}, designed for high-speed PCIe interfaces.
+The PE-CMOS pixel is implemented using a commercial CMOS image sensor process.
+The design can be easily incorporated into any CMOS image sensors design to achieve flexible pixel-wise control.
+The pixel is optimized for highspeed low-light applications with high PD fill factor (75\%), high conversion gain (110 $\rm \mu V/e^-$), and low noise (2.67 $\rm e^-$).
+Its layout and specification are shown in \textbf{Fig. \ref{fig_R5}C} and \textbf{D}.
+The PE-CMOS sensor interfaces with an FPGA (Xilinx Kintex-7), which controls the signal timings and receives the pixel outputs from the chip and then transfers them to a host PC through a high-speed PCIe bus.
+We implement the acquisition software on the PC using the Open-Ephys ONIX API \cite{newman2023unified}, designed for high-speed PCIe interfaces.